Dealing with Aging Parents and Siblings: 5 Ways to Work Better Together

 There’s a lot to deal with – past conflicts, clashing personalities, tough decisions, and unequal contributions.

-We share the 5 most useful tips that will help caregivers who are struggling to work with family to care for their older adult.
+We share the five most valuable tips that will help caregivers who are struggling to work with family to care for their older adult.

-1. Falling prey to the “killer” misconception that “I shouldn’t have to ask”
+1. Falling prey to the misconception that “I shouldn't have to ask”

-Francine’s advice is to remember that not all siblings feel the same way about their parent.
+Francine’s advice is to remember that not all siblings feel the same way about their parents.

-Each person has a different relationship and had a different role in the family while growing up.
+Each person has a unique relationship and a distinct role within the family as they grow up.
 Today, they may not feel the same way about your parents’ care as you do.

 Francine suggests approaching your relatives as adults because their reaction could surprise you.